Strawberry Pretzel Salad

 8. 8

-Jello doesn't jiggle when you gently tap the dish — it should be fully set and firm to the touch, not sticky or liquid.
+Jello is firm and doesn't jiggle when you gently shake the dish.
+The surface should feel solid to a light touch, not sticky or tacky.

 Equipment Needed

-9x13-inch glass baking dish · large ziplock bag · rolling pin · electric hand mixer · medium saucepan · mixing bowls
+13x9 inch glass baking dish · electric hand mixer · medium saucepan · large zip-lock bag · rolling pin

 Chef Tips